wp-plugins/masjidnow/readme.txt

 Email me through the contact form at masjidnow.com

 == Changelog ==

+= 1.0.0 =
+* Added mobile app download links.
+* Changed iqamah timings date to only show if timings were old.
+* Added support for PHP 5 (previous support was PHP 5.3)

 = 0.9.11 =
 * Fixed bug where widget couldn't go in the past if a month was incomplete.